openstack-archive/charm-ceph/README.md

 deployed and started; this is to ensure that a quorum is achieved prior to adding storage devices.

+## Actions

+This charm supports pausing and resuming ceph's health functions on a cluster, for example when doing maintainance on a machine. to pause or resume, call:

+`juju action do --unit ceph/0 pause` or `juju action do --unit ceph/0 resume`

 ## Scale Out Usage

 You can use the Ceph OSD and Ceph Radosgw charms: